FabioNandes/FabioNandes/README.md

 # Hello there 👋

 My name is Fabio Nandes 🇧🇷
-I'm A Systems developtment student, looking for the first job in the IT field.
+I'm a front-end developtment student.

-I'm passionate about solving problems and learning.
+I'm passionate about solving problems, learning and create interfaces.
 Always open to new challenges and ready to face changes.

-### 🌍 "Jamais on ne me dira que la course aux étoiles, ça n'est pas por moi..." 🧠

 - 📍 From SC living in Blumenau
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning HTML, CSS and Javascript

 - 📫 How to reach me: